Better Overland & Safer Fox Hills Project

 ATP Grant Recipients Announced

 Grant funding is required for construction.
-If the City is awarded an ATP grant, construction is expected to begin in late 2025 and take 3-5 years.
+If the City is awarded an ATP or another grant, construction is expected to begin as early as Fall 2025 and take 3-5 years.
 Construction will be performed in phases to minimize impacts to the City's residents, businesses, and visitors.

 Review the Conceptual Plans

-See what's in store by reviewing the conceptual plans for Better Overland & Safer Fox Hills.
-Note that the conceptual plans are preliminary and subject to change based on stakeholder & community feedback and City Council direction.
+See what's in store by reviewing the conceptual plans for a Better Overland & Safer Fox Hills.
+The conceptual plans are preliminary and subject to change based on stakeholder & community feedback and City Council direction.

 Better Overland Conceptual Plans(PDF, 6MB)